thaingoc273/deployment_aws/eks-setup.md

 🛠 Step 1: Ensure EKS cluster & kubectl set up
 If you don’t have your cluster & config yet, run:

-bash
-Copy
-Edit
+``
-eksctl create cluster --name my-cluster --region us-west-2 Or use AWS Console → EKS → Create cluster.
+eksctl create cluster --name my-cluster --region eu-central-1 ``

+Or use AWS Console → EKS → Create cluster.

 Then configure kubectl: